 Can your hardwood floors be steam mopped?

-Whether a hardwood floor can stand up to a steam mop mainly depends on two factors: whether the wood is sealed, and how much residual moisture the steam mop leaves behind.
+Whether a hardwood floor can stand up to a steam mop depends on two factors.
+Those factors are whether the wood is sealed, and how much residual moisture the mop leaves behind.

 If you have newer hardwood floors that are sealed or finished, there’s less of a chance that a steam mop will cause damage.
 Still, try it on a small area and keep watch for a short period of time.